y-jiahao/stock-price-prediction/Merged/README.txt

 "CZ1115_Notebook_FS8_Group9.ipynb" - ipynb file that contains jupyter notebook codes

+"FS8_Team09.mp4" - Video presentation (with voiceover) of our project

 "FS8_Team09.pptx" - Powerpoint slide that was used in the video presentation of our project